Persistent Ballistic Entanglement Spreading with Optimal Control in Quantum Spin Chains

-Among the novel phenomena in quantum many-body dynamics, the emergence of ballistic transport of entanglement remains intriguing.
-It is mostly observed in the integrable models, indicating the presence of quasi-particle propagations~\cite{calabrese_evolution_2005, chiara_entanglement_2006, hartman_time_2013}.
-Exceptions have been found where ballistic spreading appears in the diffusive non-integrable systems~\cite{PhysRevLett.111.127205_2013, PhysRevX.7.031016, bianchi_linear_2018}.
-In both cases, the bipartite entanglement entropy (EE) grows linearly with time according to the Kardar-Parisi-Zhang equation~\cite{PhysRevLett.56.889}.
+Among the novel phenomena in quantum many-body dynamics, the emergence of ballistic transport of entanglement \R{attacks many attentions}.
+It is mostly observed in the integrable models, indicating the presence of quasiparticle propagations~\cite{calabrese_evolution_2005, chiara_entanglement_2006, hartman_time_2013}.
+Exceptions have been found where ballistic spreading appears in the diffusive nonintegrable systems~\cite{PhysRevLett.111.127205_2013, PhysRevX.7.031016, bianchi_linear_2018}.
+In both cases, the bipartite entanglement entropy (EE) grows linearly with time according to the Kardar-Parisi-Zhang equation~\cite{PhysRevLett.56.889,PhysRevB.100.125139}. \RR{Other examples exhibiting this property include the random unitary dynamics~\cite{Zyczkowski_1994, RUD23review} and Floquet spin models~\cite{PhysRevB.95.094206}.}